Devolved services

 Clusters and parishes will need to arrange Public Liability Insurance (of £10 million) and, possibly Employers' Liability Insurance.
 Speak to an insurance broker for advice.

-We are asking parishes to have full responsibility for works, although we will remain as the enforcement authority.
+We are asking town and parish councils to have full responsibility for works, although we will remain as the enforcement authority.
 Under devolution legislation, we remain as the principal authority and our statutory functions remain.
 However, we will seek to devolve liability for certain services.

 Workforce